darkaengl/aura/project_structure.md

 3. **Phase 3**: Implement event system and configuration
 4. **Phase 4**: Add proper error handling and logging
 5. **Phase 5**: Add comprehensive testing

-This structure would make your Aura project much more maintainable, testable, and ready for future features while preserving all the excellent functionality you've already built!